Search

 What is your greatest passion in your profession?

-"For 23 years I have stood up for the 'people factor' every day.
+“I have been getting up every day for the 'people factor' for 23 years.
 By this I mean both the guest and the employee.
-The great thing about people is that now that we are gradually reopening, the energy and atmosphere is coming back into the building.
-Each individual has a story and without people around me I would find this profession much less interesting."
+The great thing about people is that now that we are gradually opening again, the energy and atmosphere are returning to the building.
+Every individual has a story and without people around me I would find this profession much less interesting.”

 What has been the biggest learning moment in your career?

-What advice would you give your 18-year-old self?
+What advice would you give to your 18 year old self?

-Have you been a wheelbarrow for anyone?
+Have you been a wheelbarrow for someone?